OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/dd/oi.md

 ---
 title: oi
-description: The documentation page 'oi' provides information about open interest by exchange for certain assets.
+description: "The documentation page 'oi' provides information about open interest" by exchange for certain assets.
 It includes parameters, usage and an illustrative image.
 keywords: